-Prospective students must pass a criminal background check and drug screening required by state laws prior to enrollment to Mayo School of Health Sciences.
+Prospective students must pass a criminal background check and drug screening required by state laws prior to enrollment to Mayo Clinic School of Health Sciences.

-Mayo School of Health Sciences' students are expected to attend all scheduled classes, examinations and assigned clinical rotations unless the absence is approved.
+Mayo Clinic School of Health Sciences' students are expected to attend all scheduled classes, examinations and assigned clinical rotations unless the absence is approved.

-Mayo School of Health Sciences accepts students who are highly qualified for its programs.
+Mayo Clinic School of Health Sciences accepts students who are highly qualified for its programs.
 To be considered for admittance, you should exhibit strong qualifications for the health profession you wish to pursue.
 Applicants to programs must possess the following qualities: